dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 }
 ```

-In this example, the `OnSelectionChanged` event handler retrieves the `CurrentSelection` from the `CollectionView` object and sets the detail page to an instance of the page type stored in the `TargetType` property of the `FlyoutPageItem`.
+In this example, the `OnSelectionChanged` event handler retrieves the `CurrentSelection` from the <xref:Microsoft.Maui.Controls.CollectionView> object and sets the detail page to an instance of the page type stored in the `TargetType` property of the `FlyoutPageItem`.
 The detail page is displayed by setting the `FlyoutPage.IsPresented` property to `false`.

 ## Control detail page layout behavior